ibbis-screening/common-mechanism/README.md

       update_blastdb.pl --passive --decompress nt

 This command requires the BLAST executables to be installed (see [BLAST Download](#blast-aligner))

+If you are having trouble running the command after installing BLAST with conda, edit the first line of the update_blastdb.pl script in your environment bin to use /usr/bin/env perl instead of /usr/bin/perl.

 Users can also download the BLAST nr database to check the relative speed and accuracy of BLAST vs DIAMOND search on their machine: